suzyi/tensorflow/README.md

 + tensorflow error: When execute the example "Hello, world!" in terminal, it failed to call to cuInit: CUDA_ERROR_UNKNOWN.
 #### My solution
 + **uninstall CUDA Toolkit and reinstall**.
 You just need to uninstall CUDA Toolkit, do not uninstall cuDNN and tensorflow.
 With this step finished, reboot and you will see a high resolution in the screen.
++ **test on cuDNN to see if it works well now**.
+Just do the same as the above troubleshooting for cuDNN.
+If it works correctly, you have got out of this problem and then ignore the following step.
+But you screen might tell you there are some "fatal error".
+With this situation, do the next.
++ **uninstall cuDNN**.
 # 2 - Examples of tensorflow
 ## 2-0 - **References**
 + **[api_docs](https://tensorflow.google.cn/api_docs/python/)**.
 The official api_doc provides an explicit illustration for each single command.